adeolav/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # Regular expression

-In this project, I learned how to use regular expressions.
+How to use regular expressions.
 All my regex is built for the Oniguruma library.

 ## Tasks :page_with_curl: